Self-Supervised Coordinate Projection Network for Sparse-View Computed Tomography: Abstract

 \section{Abstract}

-In the present work, we propose a Self-supervised COordinate Projection nEtwork (SCOPE) to reconstruct the artifacts-free CT image from a single SV sinogram by solving the inverse tomography imaging problem.
-Compared with recent related works that solve similar problems using implicit neural representation network (INR), our essential contribution is an effective and simple re-projection strategy that pushes the tomography image reconstruction quality over supervised deep learning CT reconstruction works.
-The proposed strategy is inspired by the simple relationship between linear algebra and inverse problems.
-To solve the under-determined linear equation system, we first introduce INR to constrain the solution space via image continuity prior and achieve a rough solution.
-And secondly, we propose to generate a dense view sinogram that improves the rank of the linear equation system and produces a more stable CT image solution space.
-Our experiment results demonstrate that the re-projection strategy significantly improves the image reconstruction quality (+3 $\mathsf{dB}$ for PSNR at least).
-Besides, we integrate the recent hash encoding into our SCOPE model, which greatly accelerates the model training.
-Finally, we evaluate SCOPE in parallel and fan X-ray beam SVCT reconstruction tasks.
-Experimental results indicate that the proposed SCOPE model outperforms two latest INR-based methods and two well-popular supervised DL methods quantitatively and qualitatively.
+Sparse-view Computed Tomography (SVCT) has great potential for decreasing patient radiation exposure dose during scanning.
+In this work, we propose a Self-supervised COordinate Projection nEtwork (SCOPE) to reconstruct the artifact-free CT image from the acquired SV sinogram by solving the inverse problem of tomography imaging.
+To solve the under-determined inverse imaging problem, we first introduce an implicit neural representation (INR) network to constrain the solution space via image continuity prior.
+And inspired by the relationship between linear algebra and inverse problems, we propose a novel re-projection strategy to generate a dense view sinogram from the initial solution, which significantly improves the rank of the linear equation system and produces a more stable CT image solution space.
+Specially, the desired CT image is represented as an implicit function of the two-dimensional spatial coordinate to directly approximate the SV sinogram through the CT imaging forward model.
+Then, a dense-view sinogram is generated from the fine-trained INR network.
+The final CT reconstruction is reconstructed by applying Filtered Back Projection (FBP) to the generated dense-view sinogram.
+Additionally, we integrate the recent hash encoding into our SCOPE model, which efficiently accelerates the model training process.
+We evaluate SCOPE in parallel and fan X-ray beam SVCT reconstruction tasks.
+Our experiment results demonstrate that the re-projection strategy significantly improves the image reconstruction quality (+3 dB for PSNR at least).
+The proposed SCOPE model provides state-of-the-art reconstruction results compared to two latest INR-based methods and two well-popular supervised DL methods for the SV CT image reconstruction.
+The code for this work is available at \url{https://github.com/iwuqing/SCOPE}